Congratulations to our new 2016 Workspace Artists-in-Residence Nobutaka Aozaki, Cui Fei, W. Case Jernigan, Christine Wong Yap, and Xinran Yuan!

 “In my Tracing the Origin series, I use found natural objects, such as tendrils and branches as the ‘origin’, and use different art-making process to transform the object into 2 or 3 dimensional works.
 My intent is to emphasize how important nature is to our cultures and lives.
 Related to this idea, I’ve experimented with drawing, sand drawings, photographs, photograms, printmaking and bronze casting.
 I see book art as a next step in the development of this line of exploration.
 I’ve just finished a fellowship at the Robert Blackburn Printmaking Workshop, where I was making prints with different techniques.
 I had the idea to combine printed pages into a book, not so much of a conventional form, but one that is multi-planar.
 I am very interested in the possibility of working with movable type, making indecipherable texts akin to my work with twigs. “

 “Childhood entertainment is rearing its head in my memory.
 Twenty five odd years later, adventure books like Trouble for Trumpets, Where the Wild Things Are, the sounds of Super Mario, and the silliness of the film The Goonies are all creeping into my imagery.
-My brother and I carved pathways and routes through the dunes and rocks around my house in South Carolina.
+My brother and I carved pathways and routes through the dunes and rocks how to get provigil online around my house in South Carolina.
 We made games through the mazes and plotted the shortest route, the one with the most adventure, and of course the one to be feared.
 These pathways, challenges, and games occupy my thoughts.
 Animation allows for this sequential nature of thinking.
 Idea, craft, move forward.
 String them together to try and find cohesion.”

 “I am a project-based artist working in installations, sculptures, drawings, multiples, and—increasingly—participatory projects.
 My work shares the aim of sparking and sustaining attention to emotional experiences.
 Much of my past work has investigated optimism, happiness, and positive psychology, a research-based field studying human flourishing.
 I’ve used everyday materials—gel pens and linen—to lend accessibility and abundance to elusive sentiments.
 For example, I have drawn diagrams to illustrate psychologists’ theories of subjective wellbeing, and signal flags to represent 24 character strengths.